-An employee may be referred to the DARS Program by a fellow employee, a union representative, Norfolk Southern's Chief Medical Officer, or a supervisor.
-The employee may also make a self-referral.
-A referral can be made by contacting the regional E A P counselor listed in the telephone directory or by calling the NS EAP Manager, at 757- 629-2447, or for assistance 24 hours a day, call 1-844-215-4188.
+An employee may be referred to the DARS Program by a fellow employee, a union representative, the Company's physician or Director of Medical Services, a supervisor, or the employee may make a self-referral.
+A referral can be made by contacting the regional DARS counselor listed in the telephone directory or by calling the Manager, Drug and Alcohol Rehabilitation Services, at 757-629-2447.

-An employee who voluntarily requests help from the DARS Program prior to the time that he or she violates the Company's rules with respect to alcohol or drugs, may do so without jeopardizing his or her employment.
+An employee who voluntarily requests help from the DARS Program prior to the time that he or she violates the Company's rules with respect to alcohol or drugs may do so without jeopardizing his or her employment.